Nepiten (Nebivolol Hydrochloride)

 Who Should Not Take Nepiten

-Do not take Nepiten if you are allergic to nebivolol hydrochloride or any ingredients; have liver problems; have acute heart failure or cardiogenic shock; have a history of slow or uneven heart rate; have certain other heart conditions; have asthma, bronchitis or lung disease with airway tightening; have untreated phaeochromocytoma; have metabolic acidosis; have low blood pressure; or have severe blood vessel disorder causing poor circulation in arms and legs.
+Do not take if you are allergic to nebivolol hydrochloride or any ingredients; have liver problems; have acute heart failure or cardiogenic shock; have a history of slow or uneven heart rate; have certain other heart conditions; have asthma, bronchitis or lung disease with airway tightening; have untreated phaeochromocytoma; have metabolic acidosis; have low blood pressure; or have severe blood vessel disorders causing poor circulation in arms and legs.

 Medical Conditions to Discuss